 Visit the Hadley House Museum on Saturdays in the Summer from 1:00 to 4:00 pm.

-Society meetings are held on the second Monday of each month, except January/February and July at 7:00 pm.
+Society meetings are held on the third Monday of each month, except January/February and July at 7:00 pm.
 The museum is also open during the summer and during the Christmas season Saturdays from 1 to 4 pm.
 Special viewing for groups or individuals is available on request.
 Donations are welcome.

 The Museum will be open both Saturday and Sunday during the Holly Dickens Festival (Thanksgiving weekend and the first two weekends in December).

 Learn about the history of the society here

 Both Holly Township and Holly Village were named by Jonathan T. Allen after Mount Holly, New Jersey.
 It is thought that the red berries of the Michigan holly inspired the title.
 Ira C. Alger was the first settler to live within what became the corporate limits of the village.
 In 1836, Alger built a log cabin in the area where Stiff’s Mill Pond and Broad Street are today.
 By 1843, he dammed the Shiawassee River and constructed a sawmill, and a year later, a grist mill.
 This became the first business district.